LazerpayHQ/lazerpay_flutter/README.md

-# Flutter LazerPay
+# Flutter Lazerpay

-This package makes it easy to use the LazerPay in a flutter project.
+This package makes it easy to use the Lazerpay in a flutter project.

 ## 📸 Screen Shots